alfonsobries/vue-tailwind-docs/content/settings.md

 ### Use valid values

-When you override the default prop value of a component you need to ensure to return a valid value according to every prop otherwise you may experience unexpected errors.
+When you override the default prop value of a component you need to ensure to define a valid value according to every prop otherwise you may experience unexpected errors.

 #### Example: